MaKaylajb/MachineLearningModels/README.md

 # MachineLearningModels
-this repository contains Machine Learning Models to analysis a variety of data sets.
+This repository contains Machine Learning Models to analysis a variety of data sets.